We Can Do Better

-The organization's goal was to create a national grass-roots effort to reform health care, starting in Oregon.
+The organization's goal was to create a national grassroots effort to reform health care, starting in Oregon.
 It was founded on the belief that incremental change to existing health programs like Medicare and Medicaid will not be sufficient to solve their long-term problems, and that communities and coalitions outside the political world would need to form consensus around goals and values, and pressure lawmakers to make more fundamental changes.

 The organization's executive director, Liz Baxter, has advocated for health policy reform to members of the Oregon Legislative Assembly.
 She also chairs the Oregon Health Insurance Exchange Board, established in 2011.

 The Archimedes Movement is a member of the Oregon Health Reform Collaborative.
 The organization's original name was based on the ancient Greek mathematician Archimedes, who is quoted as saying "Give me a lever and a place to stand, and I can move the Earth."